 11. Apart from what you have told me about already have you received any other money amounting to £25 or more in the last 12 months which was spent on ordinary living expenses (rather than saved or used to buy property, like a house or a car) such as:

-PROMPT an Inheritance amount AND CODE betting or football pool win
+PROMPT an inheritance amount

+AND CODE betting or football pool win amount

-ALL THAT premium bond or prize
+ALL THAT premium bond or prize amount

-APPLY other (SPECIFY)
+APPLY other (SPECIFY) amount

-ON THE none of these
+ON THE none of these amount

-RIGHT DK
+RIGHT DK amount

-total

-gained

-in £'s
+or balanced out by half be total not ready stock off or building gained in £'s

 12. May I just check on debts or loans?
 Are you making hire purchase payments on personal possessions, for example on furniture and household appliances?

-(a) How much altogether do you have to pay, yes ASK Q.12(a)
+(a) How much altogether do you have to pay, excluding interest? yes ASK Q.12(a)

+no

-no SKIP TO Q.13
+DK SKIP TO Q.13

-DK

-IF DK OR UNCERTAIN ASK:
+IF DK OR UNCERTAIN ASK TICK IF DOCUMENTS SEEN

-TICK IF

-DOCUMENTS

-SEEN

-Original price
+Original price £107.
+But Int.

-Deposit paid
+Deposit paid £12 said that

-Amount of each repayment
+Amount of each repayment £2.10 month when he

-INTERVIEWER OR OFFICE

-No. of repayments made

-total owed in £'s
+No. of repayments made 8 has any extra total owed in £'s

-No. of repayments still to make
+No. of repayments still to make 16 Money he hopes to pay off soon

-13. FOR ALL WITH PERSONAL BANK ACCOUNT (Q.1)
+13. FOR ALL WITH PERSONAL BANK ACCOUNT (Q.11) Have you an overdraft on any personal bank account?

-Have you an overdraft on any personal bank account? yes ASK Q.13(a)
+yes ASK Q.13(a)

-no SKIP
+no

-DK TO
+DK SKIP TO Q.14

-Does Not Apply Q.14
+Does Not Apply

 (a) How much is the overdraft, including any loan? total in £'s

-14. FOR ALL PAYING RENT OR MORTGAGE

-Are you behind with your rent/payments?
+14. FOR ALL PAYING RENT OR MORTGAGE Are you behind with your rent/payments?

 yes ASK Q.14(a)

-no SKIP
+no

-DK TO
+DK SKIP TO Q.15

-Does Not Apply Q.15
+Does Not Apply

 (a) How many weeks/payments (or total amount)?
 OFFICE: total arrears in £'s

 15. Apart from what you have told me do you owe anyone any money - say £25 or more?

 yes ASK Q.15(a)

+no

-no SKIP TO Q.16
+DK SKIP TO Q.16

-DK Q.16

-(a) How much?

-total in £'s
+(a) How much? total in £'s

 16. Does anyone owe you any money - say £25 or more?

 yes ASK Q.16(a)

+no

-no SKIP TO Q.17
+DK SKIP TO Q.17

-DK Q.17

-(a) How much?

-total in £'s
+(a) How much? total in £'s

-17. IF SAVINGS AND ASSETS INFORMATION INCOMPLETE ASK: It may be difficult to give any details but I wonder if you would mind looking at this card (SHOW FLASHCARD NO.4) and telling me which number best indicates the total value of any savings, property (including house and car) and personal possessions you may have?
-NA range code total value in £'s if volunteered
+17. IF SAVINGS AND ASSETS INFORMATION INCOMPLETE ASK: It may be difficult to give any details but I wonder if you would mind looking at this card (SHOW FLASHCARD NO.4) and telling me which number best indicates the total value of any savings, property (including house and car) and personal possessions you may have.

 PROBE FOR SEPARATE INCOME UNITS

+total value in £'s if volunteered